oldfieldtc/portfolio/src/content/posts/2025/2025-09-11-migrating-from-jekyll-to-astro.md

 According to my [website's commit history](https://github.com/oldfieldtc/portfolio/commits/master/?since=2023-12-01&until=2024-04-15), it took me ten days across four months to migrate everything over like-for-like.
 I used both the Astro docs and [Coding in Public](https://www.youtube.com/@CodinginPublic/)'s videos - which were incredibly helpful - to help me understand creating components and layouts, how content collections work, and querying them to show the data within my components.

-As I didn't know TypeScript at the time (and still don't!), some things I took from the docs and videos I watched are in my codebase and admittedly, I'm not exactly sure what they do! (take note vibe coders...)
+As I didn't know TypeScript at the time (and still don't! 😬), some things I took from the docs and videos I watched are in my codebase and admittedly, I'm not exactly sure what they do! (take note vibe coders...)
 I turned off TypeScript support in the config to stop the terminal yelling at me during development and build time, but this is definitely something I will be picking up in the future to stop the TypeScript syntax looking so alien to me.

 All in all, the migration went very smoothly and, with the help of the community, showed me how easy it was to create a website with Astro.
 ## Post-migration